-Coronal holes are dark areas seen in the solar corona when viewed in Extreme Ultra Violate (EUV) and soft X-ray light.
-They appear dark, like those shown in Figures 18 and 21, because they are cooler and less dense than the surrounding corona plasma.
+Coronal holes are dark areas seen in the corona when viewed in Extreme Ultra Violate (EUV) and soft X-ray light.
+They appear dark, like those shown in Figures 19 and 22, because they are cooler and less dense than the surrounding corona plasma.

 Coronal holes can develop at any time and any location on the Sun.
 However, they occur most often at the solar north and south poles.
-Some of these grow and expand into the lower solar latitudes as illustrated in Figure 21.
+Some of these grow and expand into the lower solar latitudes as illustrated in Figure 22.
 Coronal holes can also develop in other regions of the Sun independent of the polar holes.
-In Figure 21 two small coronal holes are shown near the equatorial region.
-In some cases independent holes split off from polar holes.
+In Figure 22 two small coronal holes are shown near the equatorial region.
+In some cases, independent holes split off from polar holes.
 Coronal holes occur most often and last longer during solar minimums.
-In some cases coronal holes can last for several solar rotations, a solar rotation being about 27 days.
+In some cases, coronal holes can last for several solar rotations, a solar rotation being about 27 days.

-As illustrated in Figure 21, open magnetic field lines flow out of the northern coronal hole extending far out into interplanetary space while open magnetic field lines flow into the southern coronal hole.
+As illustrated in Figure 22, open magnetic field lines flow out of northern coronal holes and extend far out into interplanetary space while open magnetic field lines flow into southern coronal holes.

-Coronal holes are the source of high speed solar winds which flow outward way from the Sun along the open coronal hole magnetic field lines.
-The high speed winds typically reach speeds of 500 to

-750 km/s (over 1 million miles per hour).
+Coronal holes are the source of high-speed solar winds which flow outward way from the Sun along the open coronal hole magnetic field lines.
+The high-speed winds typically reach speeds of 500 to 750 km/s (over 1 million miles per hour).
 High speed winds can reach the Earth in as little as 40 hours.

-6.6.2 Streamers
+6.6.2 Solar Prominences, Coronal Loops and Coronal Streamers

-Figures 22 and 23 illustrate solar prominences, coronal loops and coronal streamers.
-Figure 22 clearly shows the positions and depths of the Photosphere, Chromosphere, Transition Region, and the Corona, as well as numerous looping structures.
-Figure 23 identifies the small loops on the left side of the figure as prominences that extend from the Photosphere into the Chromosphere and Transition Region.
+Figures 23 and 24 illustrate solar prominences, coronal loops and coronal streamers.
+Figure 23 clearly shows the positions and depths of the Photosphere, Chromosphere, Transition Region, and the Corona, as well as numerous looping structures.
+Figure 24 identifies the small loops on the left side of the figure as prominences that extend from the Photosphere into the Chromosphere and Transition Region.
 The much larger loops in the center are coronal loops that extend into the Corona far above the Photosphere and Chromosphere.
 A coronal streamer is shown on the right with its characteristic pointed top.
-These loops are formed by closed magnetic fields erupting from the Sun's surface with each loop having two foot points anchored in the Photosphere.
+These loops are formed by closed magnetic fields erupting from the Sun's surface with each loop having two-foot points anchored in the Photosphere.
+Figure 24 also illustrates the difference between closed and open magnetic fields.